CiiDub/cursor_tricks/Readme.md

 ### Rake commands

 - __rake install__, installs this project as a Cursor Tricks.bbpackage into BBedits Packages folder.
-It runs backup, and compile as prerequisites before installing the package.
+It runs backup, and compiles as prerequisites before installing the package.
 - __rake compile__, compiles all applescripts except the menu scripts.
 - __rake backup__, backs up the installed (and presumably working) copy of this package as Cursor Tricks.backup.
 - __rake lines:compile__, compiles all applescripts in the Lines directory.